pip-services/pip-services-docs/content/en/net/messaging/connect/imessage_queue_connection.md

 #### CreateQueueAsync
 Creates a message queue.
-If connection doesn't support this function, it exits without error.
+If the connection doesn't support this function, it exits without error.

 > Task CreateQueueAsync(string name)